Table of Contents

 CBD vs. THC: Which Should I Choose?

 Before choosing between CBD and THC, it is essential to know what your intentions and goals are.
 Each cannabinoid has unique properties that create vastly different results.
-For instance, it would not make sense to use CBD oils if you want to spur creativity and energy levels.
+For instance, it would not make sense to vape CBD oils if you want to spur creativity and energy levels.

 Also, it is worth noting that CBD and THC are not options where you pick one or the other.
 (The exception is CBD products like oils, pills, foods, beverages, and topicals.)
 Indica, sativa, and hybrids have various levels of the two compounds.
 Knowing the effects and benefits of each can help you select a strain that leans towards one or the other or strikes a balance.